JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 1. They can easily be translated into examples with other types of actors such as companies or government organizations.
 2. They can easily be extended to include three or more actors.
 3. In the examples, Bob and Alice are typically active participants in creating each message and in the application of cryptographic schemes on that message.
 But in reality, electronic communications are largely automated.
 When you visit a website using transport layer security, for example, the cryptography is typically all handled by your computer and the web server.
-4. In the context of electronic communication, the “messages” that are sent across a communication channel are TCP/IP packets.
+4. In the context of electronic communication, the “messages” that are sent across a communication channel are usually TCP/IP packets.
 These can belong to an e-mail, a Facebook message, a phone conversation, a file transfer, a website, a software upload, and so on.
 They are not messages in the traditional sense.
 Nevertheless, cryptographers will often simplify this reality by stating that the message is, for instance, an e-mail.
 5. The examples typically focus on electronic communication, but they can also be extended to traditional forms of communication such as letters.